hawkmoth-studio/perforce-docker/README.md

 ```

 ### Loading typemap into p4d
+Warning: helix-p4d image comes with pre-configured typemaps.
+Please consider using them first before using a custom typemap.

 In this example we will load a [UE4 Perforce Typemap](https://docs.unrealengine.com/en-US/Engine/Basics/SourceControl/Perforce/index.html).

 There is a [known issue](https://github.com/docker/compose/issues/3352) with `docker-compose` and piping, so we need to use the `docker` command: